-If you do not speak English, please bring someone to translate for you.
+If you do not speak English, you may bring someone to help translate to your medical appointments.
+Interpreter services are available in the hospital.

 At the hospital

 Admitting area:

 Report to the admitting area of the hospital at the time you were given.
 A room will be assigned to you after surgery.